lamat1111/QuilibriumScripts/README.md

 ```
 ./poor_mans_cd.sh
 ```
+To detach from tmux press CTRL+B then D and ENTER.
+Now you can safely logout from your server and the node will keep running in its persistent shell.
 </details>
 </blockquote>
 </br>
 <blockquote>

+To attach to the tmux session and see your node log, just use `tmux a -t quil`

 To detach from tmux press CTRL+B then D and ENTER.
-Now you can safely logout from your server and the node will keep running in its persistent shell.

-To reattach later to the node session run the following `tmux a -t quil`

-The poor_mans_cd script will also restart your node if it gets killed and will auto-update it when there is a new version available.
 </blockquote>

 ## Backup your keys.yml and config.yml files